la2050/archive/_organizations/reframe-labs.md

     - 'http://maker.good.is/myla2050learn2015/projects/ReframeLabs.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      Reframe is a nonprofit that trains leaders to launch new and redesigned next generation school models in Los Angeles.
 title: Reframe Labs
-uri: /organizations/reframe-labs/
 extrapolated_project_ids:
   - '5102251'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Training leaders to launch new and redesigned next generation schools in Los Angeles
-project_titles:
-  - >-
-    Training leaders to launch new and redesigned next generation schools in Los Angeles
-project_titles_from_project_ids:
   - >-
     Training leaders to launch new and redesigned next generation schools in Los Angeles